TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

     # Experimental.
-    imgadm create [-p <url>] <vm-uuid> [<manifest-field>=<value> ...] create an image from a prepared VM imgadm publish -m <manifest> -f <file> <imgapi-url>
+    imgadm create [-p <url>] <vm-uuid> [<manifest-field>=<value> ...] create an image from a VM
+    imgadm publish -m <manifest> -f <file> <imgapi-url>
                                         publish an image to an image repo